canmom/canmom.github.io/fiction/undefinedbehaviour.md

 On top of all that, I kinda had to soft-detrans.
 They don't know I'm a woman at work.
 Frankly, I'm not entirely sure if I can really count as a woman *outside* of work, even with bottom surgery.
 I don't go to trans events anymore.
 I switched to DIY after the whole thing with the NHS, but it got a lot harder to get that stuff in through the cracks.
 There'd be months without hormones, and they'd *suck*.
 Casually microdosing menopause!

-At some point I just couldn't handle it anymore.
+Before too long, I just couldn't handle it anymore.

 I stopped going to protests, stopped travelling to demoparties and film festivals and all that, stopped going to synagogue even the few times a year I had.
 Stopped going out at all.

 Younger people could keep up the fight.
 I was fucking done.

 Let's not mope too hard, right?
 It was wretched, but I managed.
 Weren't there good times?
 I loved people, while they were alive.
 And I'm not dead, somehow.
 I didn't get sent to prison.
 I wouldn't let them get rid of me that easily.
 Or was I just too much of a coward to risk my shitty life?
 One way or another, *I stuck around*.